Welcome to the Dolce Vita web site.

 This web site is my attempt to document our learning and experiences as we transition from a 1200 lb 21 ft daysailer to a 12,800 lb 32 ft cruising sailboat.
 It's very much a work-in-progress, so please be patient if some of the pages aren't there yet.

 Dolce Vita's cruising grounds are the Chesapeake Bay.
-She is currently docked on Rock Creek, near Pasadena.
+Her home port is on Rock Creek, near Pasadena.
 MD.
 This is off of the Patapsco River, just south of Key Bridge and about a 2 hour sail from Baltimore's Inner Harbor.

 About the Name